particle-iot/docs/src/content/reference/firmware.md

 // SYNTAX
 string.reserve(size)
 ```
-Parameters:
+*Parameters:*

-  * size: unsigned int declaring the number of bytes in memory to save for string manipulation
+- `size`: unsigned int declaring the number of bytes in memory to save for string manipulation

 Returns: None